waimea-jrainbow/level-2-programming-assessment/docs/test-results.md

 ![rules-lorem.png](screenshots/rules-lorem.png)

-as expected on entry of valid inputs correct outcomes are achieved and on invalid inputs the user is prompted to renter another input
+As expected on entry of valid inputs correct outcomes are achieved and on invalid inputs the user is prompted to renter another input

 ---